PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 If you get stuck, first ask your peers and then us!

-The purpose of your data science project is not to do a correlational analysis yourself: the goal is to suggest an analysis based on your research question and data.
-Next year, we're going to advance our knowledge of statistics and go into hypothesis testing; for now you should just know what it means if variables are correlated.
+The purpose of your data science project is not to do a correlational or regression analysis yourself: the goal is to suggest an analysis based on your research question and data.
+Next year, we're going to advance our knowledge of statistics and go into hypothesis testing; for now you should just know what it means if variables are correlated or have a linear relationship.

 ## 1) Correlations
 In this video, we will talk about data relationships and what we can learn from them.
 We'll focus on correlation, a coefficient that measures how two variables "move" together.
 We'll also introduce some good statistical terms you've probably heard of, like regression coefficient, correlation coefficient (r), and r^2.
 But first, we'll need to introduce a helpful way to represent continuous bivariate data - the scatter plot.
 The scatter plot has been called "the most useful invention in the history of statistical graphics", but that doesn't necessarily mean it can tell us everything.
 For example, just because two data sets move together doesn't necessarily mean one CAUSES the other.
 This gives us one of the essential tenets of statistics: correlation does not imply causation.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/GtV-VYdNt_g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The purpose of your data science project is not to do a correlational analysis in R yourself: the goal is to suggest an analysis based on your research question and data.
+The purpose of your data science project is not to do a correlational analysis in Power BI yourself: the goal is to suggest an analysis based on your research question and data.
 But, if you want to go more in-depth into correlation and play around in Power BI, I suggest following [this step plan for Power BI](https://www.mssqltips.com/sqlservertip/5197/correlation-analysis-using-correlation-plot-in-power-bi-desktop/.)
 Next year, we're going to advance our knowledge of statistics and go into hypothesis testing; for now you should just know what it means if variables are correlated.

-### A) Datalab Preparation 1
+## Datalab Preparation 1
- Create an Power BI file called "CorrelationDatalabPreparation" and save it to your repository, or a piece of paper..
+Get a piece of paper to write on, or create an Power BI file called "CorrelationDatalabPreparation" and save it to your repository.

  1. Now, look at the following table.
 It displays the age and glucose level of a given subject.